CAMP and the NCCAVS CMP Users Group are excited to co-host the 27th International Symposium on Chemical-Mechanical Planarization (CMP)!

 Hotel accommodation details:

 The Gideon Putnam is offering a discount rate of $249/night for the CAMP CMP Symposium attendees.
-Please make your reservations via this website.
+Please make your hotel reservations via this website.

 (Note: If you navigate separately to the Gideon Putnam website, you may receive a “We are closed” message….this is only because CAMP has a block reservation in place.
 To overcome this, make sure to select CODE TYPE: GROUP and then put in Code: KGN72725ISCMP).